sudeisler-sketch/PMI-Project/README.md

 - Hypothesis testing
 - Boxplot analysis for outlier detection

+# Milestone 2 Content

+For the second milestone, I applied machine learning methods to predict PMI weekly returns using S&P 500 weekly returns and PM trading volume as input features.

+The models used in this milestone are:
+- Linear Regression
+- Random Forest Regressor

+The models were evaluated using Mean Squared Error and R-squared.
+Linear Regression performed better than Random Forest on the test set, which suggests that a simple linear relationship between PMI weekly returns and market-related variables may be more suitable for this dataset at this stage.

+The Random Forest feature importance results show that S&P 500 weekly returns had a stronger influence than PM trading volume in predicting PMI weekly returns.

 ## Main Preliminary Findings
 - PMI weekly returns are statistically significantly different from zero at the 5% significance level.
 - PMI weekly returns and S&P 500 weekly returns show a statistically significant positive relationship.